-In general, prices quoted for all classes of animals were 5c/kg lower than the previous week.
-The majority of steers and heifers were purchased at a base price of €3.60/kg on the Quality Payment System.
+Prices remain relatively steady this week.
+The majority of steers and heifers were purchased at a base price of around €3.60/kg on the Quality Payment System.
 These prices exclude the €0.12/kg bonus which is payable on in-spec QA animals.
-Prices paid for O grade cull cows are generally making between €2.95 to €3.05/kg.
+Prices paid for O grade cull cows are generally making between €2.95 to €3.10/kg.

-In France the R3 young bull price remained at €3.72/kg and the O3 cow price was up 2c to €3.46/kg
+In France the R3 young bull price was €3.70/kg and the O3 cow price was €3.39/kg

-In Italy the R3 young bull price was down 15c to €3.81/kg and the O3 cow price was down 3c to €2.69/kg
+In Italy the R3 young bull price was €3.75/kg and the O3 cow price was €2.73/kg